Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

 means we have to run a separate Dask cluster for each of the components.
 This leads to us operating more than ten Dask clusters per customer and environment, with most of the time, only one of the clusters being active and computing something.
 While this leads to overhead in terms of administration and hardware resouces, it also gives us a lot of flexibility.
-For instance, we can update the cluster of one part of the compute pipeline while another part of the pipeline is computing something on another cluster.
+For instance, we can update the software on the cluster of one part of the compute pipeline while another part of the pipeline is computing something on a different cluster.

 ### Some numbers